dtanner/dantanner/content/post/spring-rites.md

 ### "Provides a productive MVC pattern"

-Using [http4k](https://www.http4k.org/guide/howto/use_a_server_backend/) as an example of how hard it is today with just about any modern library:
+Using [http4k](https://www.http4k.org/guide/howto/use_a_server_backend/) as an example of how easy it is today with modern libraries:

 ```kotlin
 fun main() {